Dhruv-m-Shah/FinMap/README.md

 * [Opencage API key](https://opencagedata.com/api)

 ### Usage
-Once the backend.py program is executed, webpage can be seen in the this local URL: http://127.0.0.1:5000/ Emails containing transaction information are sent once every week.
+Once the backend.py program is executed, webpage can be seen in the this localhost: http://127.0.0.1:5000/ Emails containing transaction information are sent once every week.